Applelo/compotes/docs/guide/drilldown.md

 ## Methods

-The drilldown component provides several methods allowing you to control the component programatically.
+The drilldown component provides several methods allowing you to control the component programmatically.

 ```js
 import { Drilldown } from 'compotes'